gcnTo/CS50-Problem-Sets/README.md

 Checks if a credit card number is valid.
 If it's, does it belong to either American Express, MasterCard or VISA.

 -Readablity-
-Informs the user about which grade level is a book they pick is aimed to.
+Informs the user about which grade level is a book they pick is aimed for.
 By taking sample text from the book from the user.

 -Substitution-
 Allows users to create their own alphabet.
 Converts English letters to letters from the users alphabet.